coopermaa/docker-ino/README.md

     $ ino build
     $ ino upload -p /dev/ttyS1

-When the job is done, Arduino flashes with its buil-in LED on pin 13.
+When the job is done, Arduino flashes with its built-in LED on pin 13.

 ## Tweaking parameters